ple1n/ptrie/CONTRIBUTING.md

    cargo outdated
    ```

-2. Bump the version in the `Cargo.toml` file, create a new tag with `git`, and update changelog using [`git-cliff`](https://git-cliff.org):
+2. Script to automatically bump the version, update the changelog, then create and push a new tag to GitHub:

    ```bash
    ./.github/release.sh 0.5.0
    ```

-3. Commit, and push.
-The `release.yml` workflow will automatically create the release on GitHub, and publish to crates.io.
+3. The `release.yml` workflow will automatically create the release on GitHub, and publish to crates.io.